 Articles & Publications

-In connection with his practice, Jacob is consistently striving to stay in the forefront of his field.
-He often attends and presents at various seminars and frequently publishes articles and updates on emerging trends and developments.
+Beyond his legal practice, Jacob attends and presents at various seminars and publishes articles and updates on emerging trends and developments.

-Most recently, in December of 2015, Jacob wrote “Have the Tides Changed in Favor of the Defense in Environmental Litigation?”, which appeared in the winter newsletter of the New Jersey Defense Association.
-The article discusses the ruling and impact of Ross v.
+The article “Have the Tides Changed in Favor of the Defense in Environmental Litigation?”, published in the winter newsletter of the New Jersey Defense Association, discusses the ruling and impact of Ross v.
 State Farm by the defense bar in light of the Supreme Court’s recent plaintiff-friendly decisions in Morristown Associates v.
 Grant Oil and Magic Petroleum v.
 ExxonMobil Corp.

-In January of 2015, Jacob wrote “The New Jersey Supreme Court Rules that Spill Act Contribution Claims are Not Subject to a Statute of Limitations” in response to the New Jersey Supreme Court’s decision to reverse the Appellate Division’s decision in Morristown Associates v.
+The article “The New Jersey Supreme Court Rules that Spill Act Contribution Claims are Not Subject to a Statute of Limitations” addresses the New Jersey Supreme Court’s decision to reverse the Appellate Division’s decision in Morristown Associates v.
 Grant Oil, et al.

 Other Articles – Authored and Co-Authored:

 - Does My Site Require a Vapor Intrusion Investigation?

 - Does Continuous Trigger Theory Apply When Multiple Property Owners Are Responsible for Environmental Contamination